Kanpur accident: SHO suspended, tractor driver absconding, CM meets bereaved families | Business

 Uttar Pradesh Chief Minister Yogi Adityanath, who visited the injured at the hospital and also met the bereaved families at Kortha village on Sunday, gave a slew of directions including a complete ban on the use of loading vehicles like tractor-trolley, pick-ups, etc for public transportation in the state.
 Two telephone helplines were also announced to report violations of traffic rules.

-District Magistrate of Kanpur Vishak G Ayyar on Sunday told PTI that of the 26 dead, 14 are women and 10 are children.
+Ayyar said of the 26 dead, 14 are women and 10 are children.

 ''The SHO of Saadh police station has been suspended for dereliction of duty,'' he said.